jecaro/dotfiles/README.md

-These are my personnal dotfiles.
+These are my personal dotfiles.